“For My Friend, William!”

 The Moderns make more humble pie of you

-and some do call your ‘summer’s day’ a vent!
+Some call your ‘summer’s day’ a simple vent!

 They know not of pentameter, those shleps!

 Or how to rhyme expectant like the dove.

 Now, rhyme, they say, a harried gambler’s chance.